Ethics Consultation Service

 How to Request an Ethics Consultation

 The Ethics Consultation Service is available 24 hours a day by pager (use extension 4702 or search "Ethics" in WebPaging).
-Patients can call 413-794-0000 and ask the hospital operator to page Dr. Peter DePergola, Baystate Health's Director of Clinical Ethics.
+Patients can call 413-794-0000 and ask the hospital operator to page Dr. Peter DePergola, Baystate Health's Chief Ethics Officer and Senior Director of Clinical Ethics.

 You may also email Dr. DePergola at Peter.DePergolaPhD@baystatehealth.org.
 Upon receiving a request, we will make initial inquiries and arrange for a meeting that is appropriate to the needs of the parties involved.